 - 1/2 cup chopped walnuts

-- maple flakes or chopped walnuts for garnish, optional
+- Optional 1/4 cup maple flakes (or chopped walnuts, for garnish)

 - Put the maple syrup in a heavy medium saucepan and place it over medium-high heat.
 Bring to a boil, reduce the heat to medium, and continue boiling for about 3 to 4 minutes, or until it has reduced to approximately 3/4 cup.
 Stir in the heavy cream and light cream or evaporated milk along with a dash of salt.
 Bring the mixture to a boil and remove it from the heat.